snowplow/advanced-analytics-web-accelerator/content/introduction/_index.md

 - dbt CLI installed / dbt Cloud account available
   - New dbt project created and configured
 - Python 3 Installed
-- Snowflake account and a user with access to create schemas and tables
+- Snowflake / Databricks account and a user with access to create schemas and tables

 **Tracking and Enrichment**
 - Snowplow pipeline
 - Web app to implement tracking

 {{% notice info %}}
-Please note that Snowflake will be used for illustration but the snowplow-web dbt package also supports **BigQuery, Databricks, Postgres** and **Redshift**.
+Please note that Snowflake and Databricks will be used for illustration but the snowplow-web dbt package also supports **BigQuery, Postgres** and **Redshift**.
 Further adapter support for this accelerator coming soon!
 {{% /notice %}}